gioUbbiali/Sustainability-Core-Ontology/README.md

 ## Description

 This repository maintains the Sustainability Core Ontology (SCO).
-SCO is a middle-level ontology, covering the terminology related to the three major theoretical challenges of sustainability [(Ubbiali *et al.* 2024)](https://doi.org/10.31219/osf.io/z8uqr ):
+SCO is a middle-level ontology, covering the terminology related to the three major theoretical challenges of sustainability [(Ubbiali *et al.*, 2024)](https://doi.org/10.31219/osf.io/z8uqr ):
 1) The polysemy of the term sustainability.
 2) The relationship between sustainability and sustainable development.
 3) The complexity underlying sustainability.